omarjaafar/BMO_ECE4180_FinalProject/README.md

 ## Problems Encountered

 We ran into several issues during development.
 The display sometimes needed exact reset timing, especially after waking from sleep.
 The navigation switch produced bouncing, so we had to use latched input handling.
 The microphone was sensitive and gave inconsistent triggers, which made the chatbot reaction feature a bit unpredictable.
 ESP NOW had to be reinitialized after waking from low power mode.
-Our Snake game originally allowed wrap around movement which worked but was not ideal for traditional collision rules.
 Finally, we ran out of time to fully integrate everything into our 3D printed BMO enclosure.

 ## Comparison to Real Embedded Systems